digitalascetic/iron-router-i18n/README.md

 #### missingLangCodeAction(path, options)

-Action to be taken when no language code can be found in path (default is trying to redirect to a language aware path based on the current configured language).
+Action to be taken when no language code can be found in path by `getLangCode` (default is trying to redirect to a language aware path based on the current configured language).
+E.g. when receiving a request for `/about` and the current language is "en" it will redirect (`Router.go` on the client, 301 Redirect on the server) to `/en/about`.

 #### langCodeAction(path, options)

-Action to be taken when a language code is found.
-Default is using ``options.i18n.setLanguage`` to set the language.
+Action to be taken when a language code is found by `getLangCode`.
+Default is using `Router.setLanguage` to set the language.
+E.g. when `/es/about` is called and the current language is not spanish, the current language will be switched to spanish.

 #### rewritePath(path, options)